 Expert pediatricians from Healthychildren.org share there are many factors, both genetic and environmental, that influence each method of height prediction.

-The nutrients a child receives helps his or her body grow and develop in a healthy manner.
+The nutrients a child receives help his or her body grow and develop in a healthy manner.
 Kids who don't get appropriate vitamins and minerals or who are underweight or overweight can experience heights uncharacteristic of their age, family member height, and potential adult height.
 Diet, exercise, and sleep patterns can also impact a child's growth.

 If a child has a genetic disorder, this can differentiate their height expectations from those of parents and other family members.
 For example, kids with Down Syndrome are often shorter than their parents.